 - According to case documents, less than a year later, the seller formed a competing freight brokerage operation and began recruiting his former employees

-- A jury found that within a short-period of time, the seller colluded with the employees who stayed with the acquired freight logistics brokerage to transfer the largest customer accounts (representing a majority of the company’s annual revenue) to the new company and then resigned employment to work for the new company to guarantee “uninterrupted business”.
+- A jury found that within a short period of time, the seller colluded with the employees who stayed with the acquired freight logistics brokerage to transfer the most significant customer accounts (representing a majority of the company’s annual revenue) to the new company and then resigned employment to work for the new company to guarantee “uninterrupted business”.

-The financial expert calculated that just before the employee mass resignation at brokerage, the company was worth $2.1 million based on a consideration of the value of future profits.
+The financial expert calculated that just before the employee mass resignation at the brokerage, the company was worth $2.1 million based on a consideration of the value of future profits.
 He further calculated a loss of $330,000 related to costs associated with the employee resignations and to rebuild the business following the customer account transfers.
-His conclusions were based on a review of the financial results and customer mix of the freight brokerage from the years 2011, 2012, and 2013.
+He based his conclusions on a review of the financial results and customer mix of the freight brokerage from the years 2011, 2012, and 2013.
 Additionally, he considered ordinary business expenses such as overhead, office expenses, discussions with management, growth rates, and industry trends.

 The defendants challenged the award on the basis it was an error to allow the financial expert on the opposing side to calculate a total loss of value where the plaintiff did not show its business was completely destroyed.
 The district court disagreed on the basis there had to be a general association between the damage and the alleged wrongdoing.

 When you find yourself a party in litigation and needing a financial expert, selecting a competent and experienced expert relevant to your business case can be nerve-racking.
-Whichever side of the table you are sitting, TD&T has knowledgeable and skilled professionals who can provide expert witness testimony, expert witness rebuttals, or other general service relating financial aspects of litigation engagements.
-As a full-service CPA firm, TD&T can not only assist you with the challenges related to litigation support, but can also provide services related to your accounting and tax needs.
+Whichever side of the table you are sitting on, TDT has knowledgeable and skilled professionals who can provide expert witness testimony, expert witness rebuttals, or other general service relating financial aspects of litigation engagements.
+As a full-service CPA firm, TDT can assist you with the challenges associated with litigation support, and can also provide services related to your accounting and tax needs.
 For more information on our services, contact us today!